 Individual wells provide water to 24% of Clark County residents.
-Our staff provide resources and answer questions on water quality issues, how to disinfect water systems, protection of well source from surface activities, etc. Clark County Community Development often requires a Water Availability and Verification Evaluation (WAVE) by Clark County Public Health prior to the issuance of building permits.
+Our staff provide resources and answer questions on water quality issues, how to disinfect water systems, protection of well source from surface activities, etc.

-To apply for a Water Availability Verification Evaluation, submit all of the items listed on the WAVE Submittal Materials Checklist along with a completed Water Services Application.
+To apply for a WAVE, submit all of the items listed on the WAVE Submittal Materials Checklist along with a completed Water Services Application.
 You will be notified of the evaluation results within 3-5 business days.
 During times of the year when the volume of applications is higher, the review process can take longer.
-If you have questions about the timeline for your application, please contact us at (360) 397-8428 before submitting your application, and we can provide some information on the likely timeline for completion of your application review.
-Fees differ depending on whether the water system has had a previous WAVE.
-The appropriate fee can be found on the fee schedule (PDF).
+If you have questions about the timeline for your application, please contact before submitting your application, and we can provide some information on the likely timeline for completion of your application review.
+Be aware, Clark County Community Development often requires a WAVE by Clark County Public Health prior to the issuance of building permits.

-Sample Affidavit (PDF)
+- Water Sample Affidavit Application

-Sample Plot Map (JPG)
+- Sample Plot Map

 Well Log Search - a well report that describes the location, ownership, construction details and lithology of a completed well